Picentes: Phase "Picenum III" (7th century BC and part of the 6th, up to 580 BC)

 The diffusion area of the phase coincides with that of the previous phase: all the Marche; however, a concentration of testimonies can be observed in the area close to the Apennines, characterised by an orientalising culture, that is influenced by the Mediterranean East: Egypt, Syria, Asia Minor.
 In fact, objects from these countries were imported into Picenum through the Greek emporiums of Ankón (Ancona) and Numana.
 Also characteristic of this phase are the imports of Etruscan objects made in a style similar to the oriental one.
 Even the Etruscan civilisation, in fact, goes through a similar phase, also called "orientalising".
-Tumulus tombs and circle burials are typical of this phase, typologies that are influenced by oriental customs; in these tombs the buried are often accompanied by their war chariot.
-The best known centres of the orientalising Picenum area are located near the Apennine passes and are therefore linked to trade with the Etruscans: Fabriano, Pitino di San Severino, Taverne di Serravalle.
-The best known finds are the oinochoe made using an ostrich egg, the lid with the dance around the totem, the war chariots.
-In the Picenum the orientalising period begins around the middle of the 7th century.
+Tumulus tombs and circle burials are typical of this phase, typologies that are influenced by oriental customs; in these tombs, the deceased are often accompanied by their war chariot.
+The best-known centres of the orientalising Picenum area are located near the Apennine passes and are therefore linked to trade with the Etruscans: Fabriano, Pitino di San Severino, and Taverne di Serravalle.
+The best known finds are the oinochoe made using an ostrich egg, the lid with the dance around the totem, and the war chariots.
+In the Picenum, the orientalising period begins around the middle of the 7th century.

 Despite the external influences, local art is still flourishing and is characterised by the tendency to synthesise human and animal figures to the point of making them almost abstract; typical examples are the armour-discs decorated with human figures juxtaposed with fantastic animals.
-Furthermore, in this phase the production of extraordinary ceramics for variety and formal imagination begins.
+Furthermore, in this phase, the production of extraordinary ceramics for variety and formal imagination begins.
 Metallurgy also produces objects of great originality, such as breastplates decorated with human figures linked together by rings or by holding hands; the best known example is the one from Numana.
 The fibulae are also produced in the most varied typologies, such as those with a winding bow, a dragon with antennas, a ship; another very typical item of women's clothing is the "disc-stole", made with solar symbols.

 The Novilara inscriptions and the absorption of the Villanovan culture of Fermo within the Picene culture date back to this period.